IBM/maximo-labs/MkDocs/mas_techzone_base/docs/prepare_for_use.md

 ![Prepare for use](img/prepare_for_use_08.png)</br></br>

-!!! tip
+!!! tip "Tips"
-    Log out of the Suite Administration page and login with the new MAS Admin credentials to verify it is ready to be used.</br>
+    * Log out of the Suite Administration page and login with the new MAS Admin credentials to verify it is ready to be used.
+    * You can now install the various Maximo Application Suite applications by following the [MAS Devops Ansible Collection](https://ibm-mas.github.io/ansible-devops/){target=_blank}.</br>

 ---
 Congratulations you have successfully instantiated a MAS Techzone Certified Base Image and prepared it for use.</br>